cbrun/cbrun.github.io/_posts/talks/2026-07-09-sle2026-keynote-we-built-the-languages.md

 This is why Sirius Web is not just a rebuild of Sirius Desktop in the browser.
 It is a platform for modeling experiences: language definition, diagrams, trees, tables, forms, details views, collaboration, APIs, publication, extension points, and workflows that let an organization capitalize on what it has learned.

+That is another displacement of the problem.
+Once we know how to build a modeling editor, we have to build the platform that lets people share, extend, integrate, and evolve the modeling experience.

 ## SysML v2 is a rare moment of openness

 The next twenty years will not need less language.
 I think they will need more language, but language that is easier to practice, easier to share, easier to integrate, and easier to evolve.